Quartz-Core/poland-apartment-rent-scraper/README.md

 Filters and start_ulr:
 If you want to scrape only specific locations or range prices.
 Replace url in start_urls with one that has applied filters.
 (Use the website search filter to get the url)
-The scraper as of now is only able to scrape from mieszkanie or kawalerka listing sections.
+The scraper as it is now can only scrape from mieszkanie or kawalerka listing sections.